heberGustavo/C-Sharp/MVC/Teste-Best-Projects/README.md

 ### About project
 This project is a test for the company, its objective is to register people in the contact list.
+It's was developed using ASP NET CORE MVC 3, SQL Server, Dapper, Bootstrap and jQuery

 Methods in the system:
 - Create (make verification in fields Name and Phone 1)